 I’ve had a look at this wine a couple of times now, both in Spain and here, and I’d have to rate it as one of my favorite of the year.
 It’s a bit of a hedonistic wine, very seductive and enjoyable, even quite sexy.
-If you’ve had a look at Artadi’s Vinas de Gain or Pagos Viejos, you’ll find a family resemblance.
+If you’ve had a look at Artadi’s Vinas de Gain or Pagos Viejos, you’ll find a family resemblance (this is Artadi’s venture in Navarra).
 This is really compelling garnarcha from Navarra, and to be honest I haven’t seen any this convincing from that region before.

 In contrast to the Faustino from yesterday, there is this little number from just across the boarder in Navarra.
 It’s Viura again with a more Gen Y style (Fun and modern, not sure if it has an iPhone tho).

 Spicy and toasty lees character is the first thing I get here, then some lemon and pear, a shake of white pepper.
 It’s sweet smelling and summery.
 Like me, it’s a little flabby and sweet in the middle, but overall it’s savoury with more lees characters, pear and tangy baking apples, a bit of talc.
 Fun and funky, it’s a bit quirky and I like that.
 A BBQ crowd pleaser.
 87 Pts.